pablitocito/Diffusion_model_project/README.md

 <img src="img/Diffusion_exemple.jpeg" alt="diffusion_example" style="height: 175px; width:500px;"/>
 </p>

 Diffusion models are the new state-of-art generative models that are used for image synthesis.
 They are called Denoise Diffusion Probabilistic Models (DDPMs) and are considered as score-based generative models.
+A score-based model is a type of model that makes predictions by generating a score or probability for each possible output class.
+These scores can then be used to rank the output classes and select the class with the highest score as the final prediction.
+Score-based models are often used in classification tasks, where the goal is to predict the class label of an input sample.
 The main goal of these models is to generate/synthetize image from noise by reversing the process.
 We can define diffusion model as a parameterized Markov chain trained using variational inference to produce samples matching the data after finite time.[[1]](/papers/Denoising%20Diffusion%20Probabilistic%20Models.pdf)